Overview

 This level of Cantonese is post-beginner, allowing you to extend your range of basic skills.

 This course is made up of three parts.
-If you’ve studied Cantonese for around a year or 60 hours, you should start with Part 1.
-For those who’ve studied more than this, you may be able to join Part 2 or Part 3 directly – contact us if you're unsure of your level by using the details at the bottom of the page.
+If you’ve studied Cantonese for around a year or 60 hours, you should start with Part One.
+For those who’ve studied more than this, you may be able to join Part Two or Part Three directly – contact us if you're unsure of your level by using the details at the bottom of the page.

 Terms and conditions